decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

 NOTE: The Electrum option is less mature and provides less privacy than the other wallet types.
-Some manual configuration of the Electrum wallet's RPC server is also necessary: ([example](images/electrum-rpc-config.png)).
+Some manual configuration of the Electrum wallet's RPC server is also necessary ([example](images/electrum-rpc-config.png)).

 ### Synchronizing Wallets

 **If using the native wallets** that are integrated with the DEX client (see above), you can skip this section.

-If you choose to use and external wallet (full node or Electrum), you must start and synchronize them with their networks *before* running the DEX client.
+If you choose to use an external wallet (full node or Electrum), you must start and synchronize them with their networks *before* running the DEX client.

 Note that Bitcoin Core and most "clones" support block pruning, which can keep